-Stop any four shoppers on the street, and there is a good chance one of them is heading to Costco.
-Fully 81 million Americans – one-quarter of the population – belong to the warehouse store, according to the company.
+Stop any four shoppers on the street, and there is a chance one of them is heading to Costco.
+More than 88 million people – a number roughly equivalent to one-quarter of the U.S. population – belong to the warehouse club, according to the company.

 Costco is filled with ways to save, but it is easy to overlook some of the less obvious perks.

-So, if you are thinking about joining Costco — or if you already are a member who simply needs a refresher about some of the less conspicuous bargains to be found there — here are eight great ways to get the most from your Costco membership.
+So, if you are thinking about joining Costco — or if you are a member who simply isn’t versed in the lesser-known bargains to be found there — here is how to get more from your membership:

 Deals at Costco aren’t limited to buying in bulk.
-Take their gift card aisle — it offers a swarm of savings on everything from movie tickets and restaurant meals to theme park admission.
+Take their gift card aisle or Costco.com’s gift card webpage.
+They offer a swarm of savings on everything from movie tickets and restaurant meals to theme park admission.

-In fact, I recently paid $79.99 for four $25 Build-A-Bear Workshop gift cards.
-For those of you without young children, this roughly amounts to one extra bear (or other stuffed pal) or a complete ensemble from hat to shoes.
+For example, I’ve paid $79.99 for four $25 Build-A-Bear Workshop gift cards.
+That savings roughly amounts to one extra Build-A-Bear stuffed animal or a complete ensemble for a stuffed animal.

 Costco offers free health care screenings to make sure your family remains in tip-top condition.
 Available screenings include:

-- Heart health.
-Assesses risk for heart disease and includes a lipid-stick profile test and blood pressure check.
+- Heart health (assesses risk for heart disease and includes a finger-stick lipid profile test and blood pressure check)

 Being a Costco member also pays at the pump.
-Many locations have gas stations in their parking lots that offer competitive member prices.
+Many locations have gas stations that offer competitive prices.
 Some people buy a Costco membership for the gas savings alone, which can more than offset the membership cost.